douglangille/darkling-whim/story-engine/bootstraps/ASSESSMENT-BOOTSTRAP.md

    - Heart: What is the emotional core?
    - Theme: What larger idea does this explore?

+3. **Analyze causality and character agency**:

+   **Character Agency Questions**:
+   - Do characters make things happen, or do things happen to them?
+   - Are key discoveries/revelations accidental or deliberate?
+   - Is the plot driven by character choices or by circumstances?
+   - Are characters proactive (pursuing goals) or reactive (responding to events)?

+   **Why this matters for expansion**:
+   - **Accidental discoveries** may lose magic if made deliberate in expansion
+   - **Reactive characters** may feel wrong if made proactive planners
+   - **Serendipitous plots** can be killed by adding "mission objectives"
+   - **Spontaneous decisions** lose charm when preceded by planning scenes

+   **Flag for expansion planning**:
+   - If story's appeal depends on serendipity, mark as "preserve accidental nature"
+   - If character strength is reactive intelligence, mark as "preserve reactive genius"
+   - If discoveries feel inevitable-yet-surprising, mark as "preserve organic revelation"

-3. **Capture immediate observations**:
+4. **Capture immediate observations**:
    - What works exceptionally well?
    - What feels underdeveloped?
    - What surprised you on re-reading?
    - What would you change if starting fresh?

 **Deliverables**:
-- `assessment.md` with Initial Analysis section
+- `assessment.md` with Initial Analysis section including causality analysis

-**Status Check**: ✅ Complete when you can articulate the story's core in one sentence
+**Status Check**: ✅ Complete when you can articulate the story's core in one sentence AND identify whether agency is proactive/reactive

 ---